 We’d like to note here in our Serta Works Executive Office Chair With Back in Motion Technology review that the chair’s two weaknesses are self-selecting, so this model will either be a great fit for you, or you’ll give it a pass because you simply can’t comfortably fit into it, either because the seat won’t adjust high enough for you, or you weigh more than the chair’s maximum supported weight limit.

 Also, note that Serta also offers this chair in bonded leather.
 While it’s stylish and attractive, we don’t consider leather to be quite as well suited for heavy daily use because it’s not as breathable.
 Spend more than about two hours at a stretch in the chair, and you’ll start to sweat.

-In addition to that, this variant of the chair is clad in bonded leather which is real leather but doesn’t stand up well to the rigors of heavy daily use and is prone to cracking.
+In addition, this chair variant is clad in bonded leather, which is real leather but doesn’t stand up well to the rigors of heavy daily use and is prone to cracking.
 As such, we regard it as slightly inferior to the fabric model.
 For those interested in it, here’s the link to the bonded leather model and here’s how we’d rate that variant: